GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Ablations on GCondNet

-\textbf{Random Graphs} from Section~\ref{sec:ablation-graph-construction}.
-The proposed SRD method creates graphs that contain, on average, 8\% of the edges of a fully connected graph (as shown in Appendix~\ref{appendix:graphs-summary-statistics}).
-To create random graphs with similar statistics, we sample a proportion $p$ from all possible edges in the graph, where ${p \sim \mathcal{N}(\mu=0.08, \sigma=0.03)}$ is sampled for each of the $D$ graphs.
+\textbf{RandEdge Graphs} from Section~\ref{sec:inductive-bias-robustness-optimisation}.
+The proposed SRD method creates graphs that contain, on average, 8\% of the edges of a fully connected graph (as shown in Appendix~\ref{appendix:srd-graphs}).
+To create RandEdge graphs with similar statistics, we sample a proportion $p$ from all possible edges in the graph, where ${p \sim \mathcal{N}(\mu=0.08, \sigma=0.03)}$ is sampled for each of the $D$ graphs.
 We used the same initial node embeddings from Section~\ref{sec:method-graph-construction}.
-We sample each graph five times and train each of the 25 models on all graphs -- resulting in 125 trained models on random graphs.
+We sample each graph five times and train each of the 25 models on all graphs -- resulting in 125 trained models on RandEdge graphs.

-\looseness-1 \textbf{Specialised initialisations} from Section~\ref{appendix:ablation-graph-construction}.
+\looseness-1 \textbf{Specialised initialisations} from Section~\ref{sec:inductive-bias-robustness-optimisation}.
 We first compute $\mW^{[1]}_{\text{MLP}}$ using any of the three initialisation methods that we propose below.
 To mitigate the risk of exploding gradients, we adopt the method proposed by He et al. \citep{he2015delving} to rescale the weights.
 After computing $\mW^{[1]}_{\text{MLP}}$, we then perform zero-centring on each row of $\mW^{[1]}_{\text{MLP}}$ and subsequently rescale it to match the standard deviation of the Kaiming initialisation \citep{he2015delving}.
 The resulting matrix is used to initialise the first layer of the predictor MLP. \begin{enumerate} [topsep=0pt, leftmargin=18pt] \item \textbf{Principal Component Analysis (PCA) initialisation.} We use PCA to compute feature embeddings $\ve^{(j)}_{\text{PCA}}$ for all features $j$.
 These embeddings are then concatenated horizontally to form the weight matrix of the first layer of the MLP predictor $\mW^{[1]}_{\text{MLP}} = [\ve^{(1)}_{\text{PCA}}, \ve^{(2)}_{\text{PCA}}, ..., \ve^{(D)}_{\text{PCA}}]$.

 \item \textbf{Non-negative matrix factorisation (NMF) initialisation.} NMF has been applied in bioinformatics to cluster gene expression \citep{kim2007sparse, taslaman2012framework} and identify common cancer mutations \citep{alexandrov2013deciphering}.
 It approximates $\mX \approx \mW \mH$, with the intuition that the column space of $\mW$ represents ``eigengenes'', and the column $\mH_{:, j}$ represents coordinates of gene $j$ in the space spanned by the eigengenes.
 The feature embedding is $\ve^{(j)}_{\text{NMF}} := \mH_{:, j}$.
 These embeddings are then concatenated horizontally to form the weight matrix of the first layer of the MLP predictor $\mW^{[1]}_{\text{MLP}} = [\ve^{(1)}_{\text{NMF}}, \ve^{(2)}_{\text{NMF}}, ..., \ve^{(D)}_{\text{NMF}}]$.